You cannot copy content of this website, your IP is being recorded

 PMS occurs usually right after ovulation and before your period begins.
 It likely results from the falling estrogen and progesterone levels that result because you aren’t pregnant.
 In the few days after menstruation, you start to feel better because your hormone levels begin to rise yet again.

-Most women get PMS at some point in their life, but a small percentage experience PMS symptoms so severe that it disrupts their very existence.
-In these cases, it may be premenstrual dysphoric disorder, or PMDD.
+Most women get PMS at some point in their lives, but a small percentage experience PMS symptoms so severe that it disrupts their very existence.
+In these cases, it may be premenstrual dysphoric disorder or PMDD.
 PMDD usually occurs in women with high levels of stress and a family or personal history of depression.
 PMDD describes depression associated with your menstrual cycle.

 Severe PMS symptoms